July 12th, 2024.

 We get a numerical factor of

 It is clear that Feynman diagrams are based on solid ground.
-The above analysis can get complicated even for the simplest of conditions ($P,V $).
-More than a tool, doing the above is instructive while studying Quantum Field Theory.
-It is one of those things you do once and never come back to it, but the implications stay with you for the rest of your life.
+The above analysis can get complicated even for the simplest of conditions (

 I think turning this into a computer program shouldn't be too complicated.
 By coding the rules of functional differentiation, one could possibly avoid having to do a combinatorics-heavy analysis.